 Intent

-Our PSHE education, including statutory Relationships and Health education, and non-statutory sex education, [1] as recommended by the DfE, provides a framework though which key skills, attributes and knowledge can be developed and applied.
+Our PSHE education, including statutory Relationships and Health education, and non-statutory sex education, [1] as recommended by the DfE, provides a framework through which key skills, attributes and knowledge can be developed and applied.
 This promotes positive behaviour, good mental health and wellbeing, resilience and achievement, helping children to stay safe online, develop healthy and safe relationships, making sense of media messages, challenging extreme views and having the skills and attributes to negotiate and assert themselves now and in the future.

 The school’s PSHE provision supports the school’s aims of developing confident citizens and successful learners who are creative, resourceful and able to identify and solve problems.
 The social and emotional development of pupils is embedded throughout the entire school’s curriculum and culture.
 The school has a powerful combination of a planned thematic PSHE program, built around a spiral curriculum of recurring themes, designed to: